This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Plug in your electric waffle iron so it can start to preheat.
 It should be ready to go by the time you mix the waffle batter.
 In a large bowl, combine the buckwheat flour, baking powder, and salt and whisk well to break up any clumps.

 - Add in the egg, coconut oil, maple syrup, vanilla extract, and water and whisk again.
-The batter will look very runny at first, but it will thicken up in about 60 to 90 seconds of mixing.
+The batter will look very runny at first, but it will thicken up in about 60 to 90 seconds of mixing, so be patient.

 - Once the waffle iron is ready, spray it with oil and add a 1/2 cup of batter into the center of the plates.
 Close the waffle iron and let it cook until the "ready" light goes on, letting you know the waffle is done.
 Depending on how crispy you like your waffles, you may want to let the waffle cook for an additional 1 to 2 minutes after the ready light signals the waffle is done.